Brianstjames/cybersecurity-portfolio/2025-05-06 DayInReview.md

 Sunny Classroom video AAA Framework: Authentication, Authorization Accounting.
 Radius is remote authentication dial-in user.
 It's a protocol explaination starts on pg.
 25 Lesson 10.1 ...
 Radius and TACACs Sunny's Classroom video.
 Lightweight Directory Access Protocol (LDAP) allows users & apps to find info on people, files, software, devices, and organizations within network.
 Active Directory by Microsoft spins from LDAP.
 All these are different ways to Authenticate.
-Another way is 802.1X aka NAC and EAP Extended Authentiction Protocol (video by Mushraf Mustafa) EAP = clear credentials such as passwords etc.
+Another way is 802.1X aka NAC and EAP Extended Authentication Protocol (video by Mushraf Mustafa) EAP = clear credentials such as passwords etc.
+802.1x Port Based Access Control: switch and Access Point act as Authenticator.
+Client is the supplicant.
+Process is 802.1x.
+NAC will put device in quarantine if it doesn't pass muster.
+Then we include Extended Authentication Protocol (EAP) is on the switch (it works in the switch).